RsyncProject/rsync/rsyncd.conf.5.md

     If you are un-refusing the compress option, you may want to match "`!compress*`" if you also want to allow the `--compress-level` option.

-    Note that the "write-devices" option is refused by default, but can be explicitly accepted with "`!write-devices`".
+    Note that the "copy-devices" & "write-devices" options are refused by default, but they can be explicitly accepted with "`!copy-devices`" and/or "`!write-devices`".
 The options "log-file" and "log-file-format" are forcibly refused and cannot be accepted.

     Here are all the options that are not matched by wild-cards: